mavenlink/brainstem/docs/api_doc_generator.markdown

    these formatters may be provided for this type, depending on the desired behaviour.

-   Brainstem includes an implementation of an `Open Api Specification` formatter, stored under the type `:oas_v2`.
+   Brainstem includes an implementation of an `Open API Specification` formatter, stored under the type `:oas_v2`.
 The formatters are listed below:
    - `Brainstem::ApiDocs::Formatters::OpenApiSpecification::Version2::PresenterFormatter`
    - `Brainstem::ApiDocs::Formatters::OpenApiSpecification::Version2::ControllerFormatter`